Diversity, Equity and Inclusion

 At Providence, we celebrate our differences.

 We’re shaping an inclusive workforce built on diversity, respect, dignity and teamwork.
 A place where everyone belongs.

-We know diversity is central to building an equitable and inclusive workplace—and that our caregivers and teams should reflect the diverse communities they serve.
-We’re building new processes and policies to drive change.
+We recognize the need for systemic radical change and diversity is central to building an equitable and inclusive workplace.
+We are building new processes and policies to drive change.

-We celebrate individual experiences, culture, and perspectives, and foster an inclusive workplace built on learning and understanding.
-We have a zero-tolerance policy for behavior that perpetuates bias or stereotypes.
+We celebrate individual experiences, culture and perspectives, and foster an inclusive workplace with a zero-tolerance policy for behavior that perpetuates bias or stereotypes.

-“Providence is committed to building and maintaining an inclusive, diverse and equitable culture where everyone is valued and feel they belong.
-We believe a diverse workforce makes us stronger in delivering health for a better world."
+“Providence is committed to building and maintaining an inclusive, diverse and equitable culture where everyone is valued and feels they belong.”

 Working toward health equity for all